maxried/isdttool/README.md

 The only dependency is `hidapi`, which should be automatically installed if you use `pip` to install `isdttool`.

     pip install isdttool

+Not every user is allowed to access human interface devices on every platform.
+If you're on some Linux, you likely have to add some udev rules if you want to run `isdttool` as an unprivileged user.
+A quick fix would be to save the following file in `/etc/udev/rules.d/99-isdt.rules`, and run `udev trigger`:

+    ATTRS{idVendor}=="28e9", MODE="0666"

 ## Usage